 Don’t go to Disney World in September.
 Knowledgeable Disney fans will think this nuts, as September combines low crowds, low base prices, and on top of those great deals like free dining.
-But while my site is helpful to anyone, it’s especially designed for first time visitors who may never return.
-And all of September is in the peak of the hurricane season.
+But while my site is helpful to anyone, it’s specially designed for first-time visitors who may never return.
+And all of September is at the peak of the hurricane season.
 If you may never be able to return, then why not skip September and go instead during a time when the weather is less of a potential major issue?

 Kimberley – Tea Is A Wish Your Heart Makes

 My tip would absolutely be to make a WDW vacation planning binder!
 I recently came across some on Pinterest and it was been so helpful for me!
 It has enabled me to keep all of the information I need in one place and it’s constantly keeping me excited for my next trip.
 Plus they are fully customizable which is what I love about them – they won’t be a general guide to a Walt Disney Vacation it will be completely catered to your vacation.
 I’m currently putting mine together and I don’t know how I ever took a holiday without one.
 Even though it may be 455 days until my Walt Disney World Vacation it’s ever too early to start planning ….right?